Uncategorized

 Once the hair has been extracted the surgeon must then create somewhere for the hair to go, so if you’re having around 3000 hair follicles inserted into your scalp, as Gale did, then 3000 incisions will have to be made.
 Unsurprisingly, Gale describes this process as “the worst bit by a country mile.”

 “Literally you’ve got to be pricked like 3000 times in the front of your head,” says Gale.
 “They told me to bring headphones and said this is the moment you want to put them on because you can hear the actual piercing of your skin and your skull, which is the most unpleasant bit.
-There were a couple of times where I had to say ‘Look, can you put more anaesthetic in because I’m feeling it’, so that by far and away was the worst bit.”
+There were a couple of times where I had to say ‘Look, can you put more anesthetic in because I’m feeling it’, so that by far and away was the worst bit.”

 Stage three is the part where the surgeon puts the hair into the holes that have just been made, and you’ll be pleased to know that having suffered through the first two stages Gale describes the third stage as a “doddle”.